eugenmueller/interest_days/README.md

 ## Usage

-You can simple use the InterestDays::Calculator like:
+You can simply use the InterestDays::Calculator like:

 ```ruby
 calculator = InterestDays::Calculator.new(start_date: start, end_date: end, strategy: :isda_act_360)